I Don't Really Care for You

-"I Don't Really Care for You" is a song by Irish singer-songwriter CMAT which was released on 23 February 2021 as the second single from her debut studio album If My Wife New I'd Be Dead.
+"I Don't Really Care for You" is a song by Irish singer-songwriter CMAT.
+It was released on 23 February 2021 as the fourth and final single from her extended play Diet Baby.
+It was also included on her debut studio album If My Wife New I'd Be Dead.

 It was written by CMAT and produced Oli Deakin.
 Lyrically, the song is a reflection on a past relationship and accepting the blame for your own part in the breakup, the track is sonically inspired by Swedish pop group ABBA and American country music singer Charley Pride.
+The track has the lyrics "Oh, the Marian Keyes of it all", referring to the Irish novelist.
 The track became CMAT's first to appear on the Irish Singles Chart.

 Background

-The song was released on 23 February 2021.
-CMAT subsequently announced her debut album, If My Wife New I'd Be Dead on 27 October 2021, with "I Don't Really Care for You" featuring as the second song on the track list.
-The track has the lyrics "Oh, the Marian Keyes of it all", referring to the Irish novelist.

-Of the song, CMAT explained “It’s about realising you were ultimately the bigger dickhead in a relationship.
+About the song, CMAT explained, "It's about realising you were ultimately the bigger dickhead in a relationship.
 I was thinking about how superiority always insists upon itself.
 Good people will always think they were doing the right thing in the moment, even if their actions are terrible.
 I try really hard to be a good person, but I still end up being a big bully sometimes.
-If you ever find yourself saying something along the lines of, ‘I would love him IF…’ or ‘I would stay with you IF…’ then... you’re probably being a dickhead.
-Musically, I went to my producer Oli with the vague concept of, ‘What if this song was ABBA doing a spaghetti western soundtrack?’ and he just knocked it out of the park.
+If you ever find yourself saying something along the lines of, 'I would love him IF…' or 'I would stay with you IF…' then... you're probably being a dickhead.
+Musically, I went to my producer Oli with the vague concept of, 'What if this song was ABBA doing a spaghetti western soundtrack?' and he just knocked it out of the park.
 I was also listening to loads of Charley Pride around that time – and the backing vocals in the pre-chorus are directly inspired by him.
-Rest In peace king!”
+Rest In peace king!"